yoctopuce/yoctolib_nodejs/README.txt

 Content of this package:
 ------------------------
-Examples/            Directory with sample code for each device Sources/             Source code of the high-level library (in Javascript) FILES.txt            List of files contained in this archive RELEASE.txt          Release notes index.js
-package.json     	 npm's package file
+doc/                 HTML interactive help files describing the library example/             Directory with sample code for each device lib/                 Source code of the library (in Javascript) FILES.txt            List of files contained in this archive RELEASE.txt          Release notes index.js             Node.js entry point to load the library package.json         npm's package file

-In order to use the Javascript library, you will probably need to download as well the VirtualHub software for your OS.
+In order to use the Javascript library, you will probably need to download as well the VirtualHub software for your OS (unless you intend to connect directly to a YoctoHub-Ethernet or a YoctoHub-Wireless).

 For more details, refer to the documentation specific to each product, which includes sample code with explanations, and a programming reference manual.